 3. Guest Satisfaction:

-Today’s eco-conscious travelers prefer accommodations that prioritise sustainability.
+Today’s eco-conscious travellers prefer accommodations that prioritise sustainability.
 By integrating sustainable practices into their operations, hotels can attract environmentally aware guests, enhance guest satisfaction, and differentiate themselves in a competitive market.

 Strategies for Reducing Costs of Waste in the Hotel Industry